 If the group leader is a designated person within the on-site organization, you should complete the International Travel Authorization application on their behalf.

-If you are partnering with an organization, please have the organization complete the attached document.
+If you are partnering with an organization, please have the organization complete the program vetting guidelines.

 Please allow at least two weeks for the review process.
 Groups who are going abroad to a country or region deemed high risk by the US Department of State's Travel Advisory System should expect an additional 1-2 weeks for the application to undergo further review for approval by the Provost's Office, EVP or designee.